AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 To check whether this worked, I went to my browser and navigated to `http://145.20.188.96/`.
 It took a while to get started, because it was building a fresh database.

-## Security

-TODO: make sure that `{APPHOST}` can be found by DNS.

-* if you want to use HTTPS, then ensure you install a valid server certificate \(e.g. through [https://letsencrypt.org/](https://letsencrypt.org/%29%29%29\)

-## 10. Local Settings

-To inspect and change the local settings, you need the file `localsettings.php` on directory `~/git/Ampersand-models/RAP3/include`.
-This file contains comments that guide you to use the correct settings in a development situation and in a production situation.
-Read the file and follow the instructions it contains, especially when making the transition from development to production.